Youssef-elkeheil/OOP-IEEE-tutorial/README.md

 class Rectangle {     // The class
   public:   // Access specifier
   int Length,Width;      //Variables
-  MyClass() {     // Constructor
+  Rectangle() {     // Constructor
     Length = 0;
     Width = 0;
     }
 };

 int main() {
-  MyClass MyRec;    // Create an object of Rectangle (this will call the constructor) return 0;
+  Rectangle MyRec;    // Create an object of Rectangle (this will call the constructor) return 0;
 }
 ```